Electronic Voting Information

 You can view them by clicking the links below:

-This is the first draft of the Land Code for FLFN, please contact the land code coordinator if you have any suggestions regarding the draft and were unable to attend the consultation meetings.
+If you have any suggestions regarding the draft and were unable to attend the consultation meetings, please contact the Land Code Coordinator.

-The Land Code Coordinator's information is located under the "Contact Us" section.
+The Land Code Coordinator’s contact information can be found under the “Contact Us” section.

 You can view this by clicking the link below: